bcii/bcii.github.io/index.md

 <strong>Welcome to bcii</strong>

-bcii is about WEBDESIGN, THEMES, HOSTING,
+WEBDESIGN, THEMES, HOSTING, APPS

-WOOCOMMERCE, SEO / SMO & MORE
+WOOCOMMERCE, SEO, SMO & MORE

 We are about to redesign our site.